uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 | 1111      0       |   1111       |
 | 1111      1       |   1101       |

 For the check binary functionality, a new module is created to verify if the input values are higher than 9, using the module 'comparison' from previous parts.
-And inlcuding OR gates to implement the carry-in bit into the multiplexers, the module to convert binary to decimal now includes up to 19.
+And including OR gates to implement the carry-in bit into the multiplexers, the module to convert binary to decimal now contemplates up to 19.

 *Figure 4.2 — Binary to decimal module Design*